IBM-Cloud/vpc-instance-extension/README.md

 With [IBM Cloud Functions](https://cloud.ibm.com/functions/), you can use your favorite programming language to write lightweight code that runs app logic in a scalable way.
 You can run code on-demand with HTTP-based API requests from applications or run code in response to IBM Cloud services and third-party events.
 The Function-as-a-Service (FaaS) programming platform is based on the open source project Apache OpenWhisk. **A web action is accessible through a REST interface without the need for credentials.**

-Bringing the alerting about the actions capability of Activity tracker and web actions in Cloud functions, you will be reserving a floating IP as and when a new VSI is provisioned in the VPC.
+Bringing the alerting about the actions capability of Activity tracker and web actions in Cloud functions, you will be reserving a floating IP as and when a new VSI (instance) is provisioned in the VPC.

 ![](images/Extend_vpc.png)